SciMind2460/CHRONOS-1/README.md

 # professor.ai
-My small project - creating an AI that will teach people about different subjects such as biology, chemistry, physics, history, geography, economics, the languages, civics, mathematics and much more!
+A small AI applet that I am working on and training myself, with my own model.
+I intend to use it for training it to teach people, and to mark my foray into development.